nupoor01nawathey/music-shop-online/README.md

 # music-shop-online
 online platform to purchase music
-Fetch songs from iTunes API based on artist name and make it available for purchase using stripe payment gateway
+Fetch songs from iTunes API based on artist name and make it available for purchase using stripe payment gateway.
+This project is meant only for practice purpose no Copyright to any API is intended.

 Steps :
 1. node app.js